Grab the FALL & Winter capsule wardrobe!

 Day 4:

-Similar to day 3, but not as many accidents.
+Similar to day 3, but only a couple of accidents.
 He was really resistant though.
 Every time I would ask him to go, he’d say no. Or, he’d get on the potty and immediately say, “all done mommy” before he even tried.
 It was frustrating.

 Day 5: